 Are we trying to improve revenue?
 UX?
 Increase daily users?
 Repeating visitors?
 Are we focused on the Desktop version of Google.com?
 Mobile?
 Google Home assistant?
 Is it in ranking the top results?
 Or on giving answers within the page itself?
 Or are we focused on improving the ads experience?
 How much budget do we have for the solution?
 Is there a particular cost revenue/cost target?

 There are a gazillion questions you can ask to narrow down the problem.
 I’d ask a few of the more crucial ones that will allow you to focus on what matters and understand the goal.
 If your interviewer readily engages with you in providing additional information, great, keep going.
-If not, take that as a sign that they expect you to make reasonable assumptions and explain them as you work through the problem.
+If not, take that as a sign that they expect you to make reasonable assumptions and explain to them as you work through the problem.

 At this point, you want to set the overall way you will tackle the problem, you are not yet answering the question or solving the problem.